Former director of Tesla Australia sentenced for insider trading

 March 21 (Reuters) - A former director of Tesla Inc's TSLA.O Australian unit was sentenced to two years and six months imprisonment and will be released immediately on the condition of "good behaviour", Australia's corporate watchdog said on Tuesday.

-The sentence follows the former director's guilty pleas to two insider trading offences tied to a supply deal the electric-car maker signed with Piedmont Lithium Inc PLL.O in 2020, according to the Australian Securities and Investments Commission.
+The sentence follows the former director's guilty pleas to two insider trading offences tied to a supply deal the electric-car maker signed with Piedmont Lithium Inc PLL.O in 2020, according to the Australian Securities and Investments Commission (ASIC).

+ASIC said Kurt Schlosser purchased 86,478 shares in U.S.-based Piedmont in two transactions after being informed of details of a five-year spodumene concentrate supply agreement.

+Schlosser sold the shares for a realised profit of $28,883.53 after the agreement became public, according to the watchdog.

 (Reporting by Upasana Singh in Bengaluru)